Web Development

 Challenges and Pitfalls in Applying the Open-Closed Principle

 The Open-Closed Principle (OCP), one of the SOLID principles of object-oriented design, emphasizes that software entities should be open for extension but closed for modification.
-While this principle aims to promote code stability, scalability, and maintainability, developers often encounter various challenges and pitfalls when attempting to apply it effectively.
-Understanding these challenges and strategies for overcoming them is crucial for creating robust and adaptable software systems.
+The idea is to promote code stability, scalability, and maintainability.
+In practice, though, developers regularly hit real challenges when trying to apply it.
+Knowing those pitfalls — and how to work around them — is what separates a brittle codebase from a genuinely adaptable one.

 Understanding the Open-Closed Principle

-Before delving into the challenges, let's briefly revisit what the Open-Closed Principle entails.
-According to OCP, classes, modules, or functions should be designed in a way that allows for extension without modifying their existing implementation.
-This means that new functionality can be added through inheritance, composition, or other means without altering the existing codebase.
+Before getting into the challenges, it's worth quickly revisiting what OCP actually says.
+Classes, modules, or functions should be designed so new functionality can be added through inheritance, composition, or other means without touching the existing implementation.

 Key Points: